List of Star Wars spacecraft: Republic Cruiser (Consular-class cruiser)

 The Consular-class Republic Cruiser Radiant VII is the first vessel seen in The Phantom Menace.
 Jedi knights Qui-Gon Jinn (Liam Neeson) and Obi-Wan Kenobi (Ewan McGregor) travel aboard the Radiant VII on their mission to end the Trade Federation's blockade of the planet Naboo.
 After docking with the Federation's Droid Control Ship, the Radiant VII is destroyed to prevent the Jedi from escaping.

 Originally, the Radiant VII was going to be sleek like most Old Republic ships depicted in the Star Wars prequel trilogy.
 However, Lucas suggested a design similar to the ships in the original trilogy; Doug Chiang and the Lucasfilm art department responded with a design similar to the Tantive IV model created for Star Wars Episode IV: A New Hope.
 Several antennae were added to focus attention to the cockpit during the opening sequence of The Phantom Menace.
 For filming the destruction of the Radiant VII, the crew built a gigantic seven-foot model and rigged it with pyrotechnics, around which was constructed a to-scale hangar.
 This use of practical special effects allowed for pieces of the exploding model to interact with the surrounding environment without having to utilize CGI resources.

 Consular-class Republic Cruisers like the Radiant VII are "instantly recognizable throughout the galaxy" according to the Star Wars Databank.
 Built by the Corellian Engineering Corporation, these Republic Cruisers are generally unarmed and feature a red color scheme as a symbol of neutrality and "diplomatic immunity".
 At 115 m long, their features include strong deflector shields, three powerful Dyne 577 radial atomizer engines and a Longe Voltrans tri-arc CD-3.2 hyperdrive for faster-than-light travel.
 Underneath the bridge is an interchangeable diplomatic salon pod which can eject from the cruiser in an emergency.
-During the Clone Wars, many Republic Cruisers underwent the Charger c70 retrofit to become Republic Frigates.
-Slightly longer at 139 m, these vessels were retrofitted with additional armor plating, a twin laser cannon and five twin turbolaser cannon turrets.
+During the Clone Wars, many Republic Cruisers undergo the Charger c70 retrofit to become Republic Frigates.
+Slightly longer at 139 m, these vessels are retrofitted with additional armor plating, a twin laser cannon and five twin turbolaser cannon turrets.